robocomp/robocomp/doc/DSR-start.md

        };

 * execute: robocompdsl my-first-agent.cdsl .
-* a lot of code will be generated and places into several folders
+* a lot of code will be generated and placed into several folders.
+* this is the moment to add the new my-frist-agent folder to your git repo.
+After we go with cmake, a lot of _garbage_ will be created that you don't want to upload.
 * build the agent: cmake . ; make;
 * edit the etc/config file and give an id-number to the agent, i.e. 30. *Also set to FALSE the 3d_view flag for now*
 * execute it: bin/my-first-agent etc/config